musbenziane/SEM1D/README.md

 # SEM1D
-Basic 1D Spectral Elements Method Implementation Solver for the wave equation parameters input file should be as follow:<br>
+Basic 1D Spectral Elements Method Implementation Solver for the wave equation.
+<br>Parameters input file should be as follow:<br>

 4                    !
 Polynomial order <br>
 1000                 !
 Number of elements<br>